 Performance and productivity are defined only working:

 While they work, you have to do their performance check.
 Ensure how they perform, identify the underperformers and encourage them to learn and adapt to their speed.
-Don’t rush on them as it only decreases self-confidence.
+Don’t rush on them as it only decreases self-confidence and overall well-being.
 You might even see a surprise that your employees might go to any extent to please you.
 And that’s how it works on its own.

 Make sure they trust you: